 What to do if your house buyer pulls out

 When a house buyer pulls out before exchange, it can be costly and incredibly stressful.
 Unfortunately, failed sales are more common than you may think.
-Around 25-30% of all house sales falling through before completion in England and Wales.
-That equates to around 300,000 property sales each year.
+In the first 3 months of 2023, 56% of house sales fell through before completion in England and Wales.

 This guide will help to explain why property sales fail and what to do if your buyer pulls out of your house sale.